 Judith was an undergraduate at Imperial College in London where she won the Governor’s prize for top student.
-She was a Dee Scholars at the University of Cambridge where she earner her PhD.
+She was a Dee Scholar at the University of Cambridge where she earned her PhD.
 She was an IBM Fellow for her postdoctoral research at Stanford University and IBM Almaden.
 She was a Reader at Imperial College from 1995 until 2003.
 She moved to Cambridge in 2003 and became Full Professor in 2008.
 She is a Fellow of Trinity College and also a Fellow of the Institute of Physics, American Physical Society and the US Materials Research Society.
-In 2015, she won the Institute of Physics Joule Medal and the Royal Academy of Engineering Armourers and Brasiers Prize.
-These prizes were for her 2 inventions in the field of superconductivity which have enabled industry applications.
+In 2015, she won the Institute of Physics Joule Medal, and the Royal Academy of Engineering Armourers and Brasiers Prize.
+In 2017, she won the IEEE James Wong award.

 Speech title: Radical Properties in Functional Oxide Thin Films from Insulators to Superconductors